-5. CONCLUSION
+6. CONCLUSION

-Based on the results obtained from the embankment analysis and the water level rise analysis, the following conclusions are developed.
+Based on the results obtained from the embankment analysis and the water level rise analysis, the following conclusions were derived.

-- (1) When the layer thickness is large, the average effective principal stress p' and the void ratio e are small at the completion of the embankment, resulting in a discontinuity at the layer boundary.
-When the water level rises, the osmotic pressure of the outer water level is dominant, and therefore, the dominance of collapse due to the change in layer thickness was not observed.
-Therefore, it was confirmed that the difference in height of padding did not significantly affect the infiltration, and destruction was caused mainly by infiltration due to the rise of the water level. - (2) As the water level rises, the strength inside the levee decreases, the volume is compressed, and the inside of the levee is saturated, thus collapse is considered to occur within the levee.
-In addition, collapse progresses into the levee body as the water level rises. - (3) When the rate of water level rise is slow there is a high possibility of collapse due to the long infiltration time of river water.
-If the ascending speed is high, it is likely that the river will overtop the levee before collapse occurs.

-(4) A gentle infiltration surface formed when the speed of water level rise was slow, and a vertical infiltration surface was formed when the water velocity was high.
-In particular, when the speed is slow, the dam body may be subjected to upward penetration from the foundation ground in addition to leftward penetration from the outside of the embankment.
-This results in buoyancy and the formation of water channels in the foundation ground to cause Penetration destruction.
+- (1) As the water level rises, the strength inside the levee decreases, the volume is compressed, and the inside of the levee is saturated.
+In this case, collapse is considered to occur within the levee, and additionally, collapse is considered to progress into the levee body as the water level rises. - (2) When the rate of water level rise is slow there is a high probability of collapse due to the long infiltration time of river water.
+If the water ascends quickly, the river will likely overtop the levee before collapse occurs. - (3) A gentle infiltration surface formed when the speed of water level rise was slow, and a vertical infiltration surface formed when the water velocity was high.
+Therefore, when the speed is slow, the dam body may be subjected to upward penetration from the foundation ground in addition to leftward penetration from outside the embankment.
+This results in buoyancy and the formation of water channels in the foundation ground to destroy by water penetration.